Tuition & Funding

 Apply for loans between April 1 and July 1 through MYFA.

 Notify the Financial Aid Office of any outside or private scholarships, grants, or loans you receive.

 Financial aid packages are processed on a rolling basis beginning on November 1.
 Students should receive their package within four weeks of submitting all required documents.

 Frequently Asked Questions

 Listen to Taylor alumnus and former Financial Aid Counselor Matthew Klingstedt ’15 answer common questions about the financial aid process.
-Watch the full FAQ or select from the financial aid questions below:
+Watch the full FAQ below:

 Looking for More Information?

 If you're looking for more details on how to get started or continue your financial aid processes, check out the following links:

 Contact the Financial Aid Office

 Lyn Kline, Financial Aid Counselor